abebus/ScrapyKeeper/README.md

 A scalable admin ui for scrapy spider service

-ScrapyKeeeper is a fork of [SpiderKeeper](https://github.com/DormyMo/SpiderKeeper)
+ScrapyKeeper is a fork of [SpiderKeeper](https://github.com/DormyMo/SpiderKeeper)

 Forked to provide:
   - Enhanced statistics (Errors, Exceptions, Retries...)